bright/new-www/_posts/2018-01-25-android-manifest-placeholders.md

 # Multiple Manifests #

-Of course the easiest way to configure Manifest per build variant is to place a separate `AndroidManifest.xml` file in the variant-specific source directory.
+Of course, the easiest way to configure Manifest per build variant is to place a separate `AndroidManifest.xml` file in the variant-specific source directory.
 For example let's say we have an `app` module with [flavor dimension](https://developer.android.com/studio/build/build-variants.html#flavor-dimensions) called `features` with two flavors: `paid` and `free`.
 In Gradle file it could look like this:

 {% highlight groovy %}
 android {